pushpendra1997/Redis_Implement/README.md

 # Data Structures

 - A Hash Map was used for implementing the GET/SET/EXPIRE/TTL/DELETE commands .
-Through this data structure, we are able to support the mentioned operations in an average runtime complexity of $O(1)$ which is constant time.
+Through this data structure, we are able to support the mentioned operations in an average runtime complexity of O(1) which is constant time.
 - For the ordered set functionality, an inbuilt container named 'Ordered set' has been used.
-Internally, it is a self balancing binary search tree through which, we can where we can find index of elements in a sorted set in $log(N)$ where $N$ is the number of elements in the set.
-Additionally, We can also find all element int the range between the two indices in $O(M+logn(N))$.
+Internally, it is a self balancing binary search tree through which, we can where we can find index of elements in a sorted set in log(N) where N is the number of elements in the set.
+Additionally, We can also find all element int the range between the two indices in O(M+logn(N)).

 # Multithreading Support